State University of New York College of Environmental Science and Forestry: Athletics

 The SUNY ESF athletic teams are called the Mighty Oaks.
-The college is a member the United States Collegiate Athletic Association (USCAA), primary competing in the Hudson Valley Intercollegiate Athletic Conference (HVIAC) since about the 2004–05 academic year.
+The college is a member the United States Collegiate Athletic Association (USCAA), primarily competing in the Hudson Valley Intercollegiate Athletic Conference (HVIAC) since about the 2004–05 academic year.

 ESF competes in 11 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer and track & field; while women's sports include cross country, soccer and track & field; and co-ed sports include bass fishing and timber sports.

 Cross country

-The school's men's cross-country team are three-time USCAA national champions 2011 to 2013.
-The women's cross-country team came in second or third in the same tournaments, respectively.
+The school's men's cross-country team are eight-time USCAA national champions (2011–2014; 2021–2024).
+The women's cross-country team are five-time USCAA national champions (2018; 2021–2024).
+In 2024, ESF became the only USCAA school to win 4 consecutive titles for both men's and women's competition in the same sport.

+Soccer

 The men's soccer team was invited to the 2012 USCAA National Championship Tournament in Asheville, North Carolina, making it to the semifinals.

-Woodsmen
+Timber sports

-ESF has a long tradition of competing in intercollegiate woodsmen competitions in the northeastern US and eastern Canada.
+ESF has a long tradition of competing in intercollegiate woodsman competitions in the northeastern US and eastern Canada.
 The team came in first in both the men's and women's divisions of the northeastern US and Canadian 2012 spring meet.
 Students at the SUNY-ESF Ranger School, in Wanakena, compete as the Blue Ox Woodsmen team.